RanSuLab/MolFPKG-DILI/README.md

 # MolFPKG-DILI

-Integrating multi-Source features and knowledge graph for graded prediction of drug-induced liver injury in humans
+Integrating multi-type features and knowledge graph for graded prediction of drug-induced liver injury in humans

 ## introduction
-Our research introduces MolFPKG-DILI, an advanced model that integrates multiple feature sources—molecular fingerprints, molecular graphs, and expansive knowledge graphs with diverse drug-related data—to enhance prediction accuracy and detail.
+Our research introduces MolFPKG-DILI, an advanced model that integrates multiple feature sources—molecular fingerprints, molecular graphs, and expansive knowledge graphs with diverse drug-related data to enhance prediction accuracy and detail.
 This model not only predicts the presence of DILI but also discerns varying degrees of liver injury severity.
 Utilizing attention-based feature fusion and relational graph convolutional networks, MolFPKG-DILI outperforms existing models, offering nuanced insights into DILI levels.
 This method is anticipated to serve as a dependable tool for toxicity risk assessment in early drug development, reducing the likelihood of development failures attributed to liver toxicity.

 ## data